Optimal information injection and transfer mechanisms for active matter reservoir computing: Results

 The radial distribution function (RDF) of agents with respect to the driver's position is displayed in \figref[e]{\ref{fig:driver_attraction_observables}}.
 We observe an increased variance for very low driver-agent distances in the case of the inverse attraction, indicating a higher diversity of agent densities directly around the driver.
 This could imply a potential for a broader variety of responses right around the driver.
 Indeed, this is supported by measuring the agents' speeds with respect to their radial distance from the driver in \figref[f]{\ref{fig:driver_attraction_observables}}: Very close to the driver, there is a larger variance in agent speed for this case of an inversely attractive driving force.

 We uncover another sign of enhanced regulatory mechanisms activated by nonlinear (and not linear) attractive driving forces: For linearly attracted agents, speeds increase with increasing distance to the driver.
 Conversely, for inversely attractive driving forces, the farther the distance from the driver, the lower the speed measured.
 Inertia carries memory of the past of the driver's position across space.
 We posit that the nonlinear driving force induces more memory in the reservoir.
-This could explain the increased performance in this case.
+This hypothesis is supported by the finding that the short-term memory capacity is higher for inverse driver attraction compared to linear driver attraction (see \figref{\ref{fig:speed-controller-memory-capacity-lin-vs-inv}} and \axref{\ref{sec:short-term-mc}} for details).
+This holds for all parameter combinations broadly around the near-critically damped regime (diamond, square, pyramid symbols) for different input time series.
+Overall, higher short-term memory could contribute to the increased performance in the inverse driver attraction case.